Dimo26/Article_3_project_GA/README.md

 Using the software Trimmomatic, we can remove low quality bases to maintain high quality reads in RNA.
 The software is fast and can trim crop FASTQ.
 The input data used is the raw data in FASTQ format.
 The output data will be FASTQ format files of clean and trimmed data.
 FastQC software is applied again on the trimmed FASTQ to check for improved quality post trimming.
 This helps us confirm if the trimming with Trimmomatic has worked properly.

 Step 2- Metagenome assembly
 Using quality checked DNA reads sequences in FASTQ format as input data, the next step is metagenome assembly using Megahit for DNA assembly.
 Megahit is a software used for more complex NGS reads.
 The purpose of this step is to merge overlapping sequences into a longer DNA sequence instead.
 The output data is assembled genomic sequences.
+I will also evaluate the assembly using Quast.

 ## Week 16
 This week I will be focusing on the report writing the introduction and methods.
 I will also start on answering the questions for grade 4.